tembo-io/website/blog/2023-09-14-demystifying-postgres-extensions/index.md

 ![one-does-not-simply](./images/one-does-not-simply.png)

-These are the steps that are typically involved to get up and running with an extension:
+**What's traditionally involved:**

 - Find the extension you want
 - Figure out how to build it
 - Sometimes, installation of dependencies (for example with a package manager like apt)
-- Sometimes, installation of other extensions that yours requires (goto ‘figure out how to build it’)
+- Sometimes, installation of other extensions that yours requires (*goto* ‘figure out how to build it’)
 - Install your extension
 - Sometimes, configure in shared_preload_libraries (more on this later)
 - Sometimes, provide extension-specific configurations